ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

                         await_pending=1)
    assert(len(sleeper_double.mock_calls) > 5), "await_pending didn't wait enough"

-By doing this we check that the await function will keep waiting through various strange states that it would be impossible to reliably trigger through the integration tests but which happen unpredictably in reality.
+By doing this we check that the ``await`` function will keep waiting through potentially unusual that it would be impossible to reliably trigger through the integration tests but which happen unpredictably in reality.

 Defining a module to work against multiple API versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This case is especially important for modules interacting with many different versions of
-software; for example, package installation modules which might be expected to work with
+software; for example, package installation modules that might be expected to work with
 many different operating system versions.

 By using previously stored data from various versions of an API we can ensure that the